Last Updated on 28 November 2025 by Cycloscope

 2-Night Murray to Mountain Trail Bike Tour from Beechworth

 Starting from Beechworth, the MTB tour will bring you on a countryside exploration along north-east Victoria’s Murray to Mountains Trail.
 It includes wine and food tasting, dinner, and accommodation.
-This MTB bike tour is guided, and extremely organized, you don’t have to worry about anything, you can choose an E-bike instead.
+This MTB bike tour is guided and highly organized; you don’t have to worry about anything.
+You can choose an E-bike instead.
 The tour ends in Bright.

 Highlights of this MTB tour: